WebAssembly/component-model/design/mvp/Explainer.md

-The `task.cancel` built-in indicates that the [current task] is now [resolved] and has dropped all borrowed handles lent to it during the call (trapping if otherwise). `task.cancel` can only be called after the `task-cancelled` event has been received (via `callback`, `waitable-set.{wait,poll}` or `thread.*`) to indicate that the supertask has requested cancellation and thus is not expecting a return value.
-Once this request is received, any of the task's threads can call `task.cancel` or `task.return`.
+The `task.cancel` built-in indicates that the [current task] is now [resolved] and has dropped all borrowed handles lent to it during the call (trapping if otherwise). `task.cancel` can only be called after a request for cancellation has been [delivered][Cancellation].
+Once this request is received, any of the task's threads may call `task.cancel` or `task.return`.

 For details, see [Cancellation] in the concurrency explainer and [`canon_task_cancel`] in the Canonical ABI explainer.